abberdeen/circuitid-csharp/docs/PhoneOutboundRulesApi.md

 ## CreatePhoneOutboundRule

-> GetPhoneOutboundRule200Response CreatePhoneOutboundRule (Phoneoutboundrules phoneoutboundrules)
+> GetPhoneOutboundRule200Response CreatePhoneOutboundRule (PhoneoutboundrulesCreateOrPatch phoneoutboundrulesCreateOrPatch)

 Create a new object